Resilience of coral reefs: Ecological impacts and recovery

 Coral bleaching is a major consequence of stress on coral reefs.
 Bleaching events due to distinct temperature changes, pollution, and other shifts of environmental conditions are detrimental to coral health, but corals can restore from bleaching events if the stress is not chronic.
 When corals are exposed to a long period of severe stress, death may occur due to the loss of zooxanthellae, which are vital to the coral's survival because of the nutrients they supply.
 Coral bleaching, degradation, and death have a great effect on the surrounding ecosystem and biodiversity.
 Coral reefs are important, diverse ecosystems that host a plethora of organisms that contribute different services to maintain reef health.
 For example, herbivorous reef fish, like the parrotfish, maintain levels of macro algae.
 The upkeep of seaweed contributes to decreasing space competition for substrate-seeking organisms, like corals, to establish and propagate, creating a stronger, more resilient reef.
 However, when corals become bleached, organisms often leave the coral reef habitat which in turn takes away the services that they were previously supplying.
 Reefs also administer many ecosystem services such as food provision for many people around the world who are dependent on fishing reefs to sustain themselves.
 There is evidence that some species of coral are resilient to elevated sea surface temperatures for a short period of time.

+Disturbances and Stressors

+Physiological Mechanisms of Coral Bleaching

+Coral bleaching results when an environmental stress negatively affects the symbiotic relationship that exists between a coral's photosynthetic algae (Symbiodiniaceae) and itself.
+This causes either expulsion of the algae or loss of those same algae.
+In addition, warmer-than-normal sea-surface temperature levels reduce the photosynthetic efficiency of the symbiont's cells.
+As a result, damaged algae produce reactive oxygen species, which further damage the host cells.

+To mitigate further damage to their cells, corals expel their symbionts.
+The expelled symbionts cause the colourless appearance of the white coral.
+The expulsion of symbionts greatly decreases the amount of energy available to the coral since 80-90% of all of a coral's energy needs come directly from photosynthesis.
+If stressful conditions continue for an extended period of time, then long-term energy deficiencies can lead to decreased growth rates, diminished reproductive capabilities, and eventually death.
+However, under certain circumstances, corals that have experienced severe bleaching due to environmental stressors can regrow and regain their symbionts, provided that the environmental factors causing the stress have been removed, and the coral's species has sufficient ability to withstand stress.